FADM-DCMN-CORY-A-HOFSTAD-USN/OFFICIAL-GUNDAM-MAXWELL-RIFLE-PATENT/docs/bmg_fit_field_manual.md

 ```

 -   THE COMPRESSION BORE INTERFACE: Ambient air enters via the induction intake.
 To ensure aerodynamic performance and eliminate parasitic pressure drag, the internal pipe joints are precision machined with matching sloped internal bevel alignments.
 This lets the air track cleanly through the tube without producing turbulent vortices.
 -   THE CONDUCTIVE ACRYLIC MATRIX: The middle section of the straight tube consists of a custom, highly transparent conductive acrylic sleeve that covers exactly 1/3 of the barrel length.
-This core houses radial high-amplitude ultraviolet laser mounts that project energy straight through the tube walls to freeze molecular electron sub-shell rotation before rail ignition.
+This core houses radial high-amplitude ultraviolet laser mounts that project energy straight through the tube walls to freeze molecular electron sub-shell rotation before cannon ignition.

 2.2 DIAGNOSTIC FAULT MATRIX
 ---------------------------